-TMX is a leader amongst Exchange groups.
+TMX Group is a leader amongst Exchange groups.
 A complementary set of assets and a disciplined approach to cost management are its compelling competitive strengths.

 The COVID-19 pandemic has had an unprecedented impact on the market and general economic conditions.

-However, TMX has been witnessing a positive shift in momentum in the Capital Formation business and high profile IPOs and new listings in mining and resources and other innovative sectors.
+However, TMX Group has been witnessing a positive shift in momentum in the Capital Formation business and high profile IPOs and new listings in mining and resources and other innovative sectors.
 A robust global pipeline has enabled TMX to build a global platform.

 New listings should provide increasing annual recurring revenue, as listed firms pay annual fees to the exchange.
 Investments in core business systems and foundational infrastructure as well as client-centric product development position TMX well for long-term organic growth.